catseye/Robin/doc/Static_Analysis.markdown

       (bind psquare (pure-fun (w) (perimeter w w)) ...))

+This is all well and good for functions, but for other macros, we may need to do more work.
+Specifically, a macro like `fun` itself, which defines a custom syntax, might need to describe what their syntax is like, in their metadata, so that the purity analyzer can recognize them and process them correctly.

 `constant`
 ----------

 On top of this we can easily build another level of static analysis, `constant`.
 An expression is constant if it is a literal, or if it an application of a pure, constant function to constant arguments.

+`constant` and `pure` actually feed back into each other, which makes this even more complex: the `eval`ing of a `constant` value inside a function may make that function `pure`, whereas if it is not a `constant` value, there might be no way to prove this.